New research confirms – average penis size is increasing. For real.

 Guys think about their penis a lot.
 We also spend quite a bit of time thinking about the penis of other guys.
-I don’t have any science to back this up, but it’s fairly self-evident that guys think about penis a lot.
+I don’t have any science to back this up, but it’s fairly self-evident that guys think a lot about dick.

 Here’s some penis-related facts you might find useful in a pub quiz or if you’re running out of dinner party conversation.